CruelDev69/TheVUnit-Downloader/README.md

 # How To Use?
 It's very simple just follow the steps written below.

+Type `pip install -r requirements` to install all required modules

 Type `py main.py` in console to launch YouTube Video Downloader Tool.

 Provide URL of a video on YouTube.